exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

         return Finish(result=f"Assertion of the final result: 32 == {result}")
 ```

-The figure below illustrates the execution of this algorithm implemented in `CustomQueryHandler` class.
-When method `start()` is called, it executes two queries and an additional `input_query` to obtain the next state.
+The figure below illustrates the execution of this algorithm implemented in `ExampleQueryHandler` class.
+* When method `start()` is called, it executes two queries and an additional `input_query` to obtain the next state.

-After the first iteration is completed, the framework calls the `handle_query_result` method with the `query_result` of the `input_query` of the previous iteration.
-In this example, the algorithm is finished at this state, presents the two to the power of the return value as final result.
+* After the first iteration is completed, the framework calls method `handle_query_result` with the `query_result` of the `input_query` of the previous iteration.

+In this example, the algorithm is finished at this state, presents the two to the power of `return_value` as final result.

 ![Sample Execution](../images/sample_execution.png "Sample Execution")